KShewengger/ngx-express-typescript-starter/README.md

 > 1.)
 Install Dependencies
 ````
  $ npm run install:all    - Installs all package.json from express & angular

+ $ npm run clear:all      - Remove all node_modules on backend and frontend
 ````

 > 2.)
 Run your app (You can choose any of these options)